sofiaarenas/JetpackCat/README.md

 sarenas@udel.edu

 # Pitch
 In this game, "Jetpack Cat", the player controls a cat equipped with a powerful jetpack.
 The game features endless vertical scrolling, and the higher the cat climbs, the more challenging and diverse the obstacles become.
 As players navigate the game, they'll encounter a variety of menacing monsters – scary dogs of different sizes and temperaments.
 The goal?
-Collect as many yarn balls as possible while dodging the monsters and mastering the art of precise jumps.
+Collect as many yarn balls as possible while dodging the monsters.
 # Phase 1
 - [x] The cat exists on the screen
-- [x] Implement control using arrow keys for left and right movement
+- [x] Implement control using the mouse key
-- [x] Implement upward movement (jumping with space key)
+- [x] Implement bouncing movement
 - [x] Platforms appear on the screen

 Phase 1 Video Link: https://youtu.be/tDhppu8dgrQ